ResourCes

 Even when your executive doesn’t have a connection or identify with your Group, know who they are.
 Building time into meeting agendas to have ice-breakers can help make the meeting more personable, allowing both you and your executive to get to know each other and connect better.
 Knowing your executive on a personal note will lead to them advocating for you in the future.

 Executives are often concerned about saying or doing something wrong, especially as allies.
 It’s important to remember that they are people and as such, they will most likely say and do the wrong thing without meaning to do so.
-Oftentimes, executives undervalue DEI work, so acknowledge the fact that your sponsor is actively trying to create a more inclusive workplace by working with your ERG.
+Oftentimes, executives undervalue belonging work, so acknowledge the fact that your sponsor is actively trying to create a more inclusive workplace by working with your ERG.

 Obviously, there will still be a learning curve and as such, when they do say or do something wrong, be gentle with the feedback that you provide and applaud their efforts.
 Understanding everything about your community isn’t something learned overnight, especially for executives that are allies and not a part of that community.
 Patience is very important when you have an executive sponsor.